 - How much ODA does Germany provide?

-Germany is the 2nd -largest DAC donor and is scling up its development programs
+Germany is the 2nd -largest DAC donor and is further scaling up its development programs

-- What are Germany’s strategic priorities for development?
+- What are Germany’s priorities for global development?

-Focus on displacement and migration, climate change, agriculture and food security
+Development cooperation focuses on displacement and migration, climate change, agriculture, and food security

 Germany’s key development priorities: